 UV Light Source

-Our USB-C powered UV Light Source emits light at 370 nm.
+Our USB-C powered USB UV Light Source emits light at 370 nm.
 It will not be as powerful as laser excitation but is considerably safer.

 • Optical excitation in visible fluorescence spectroscopy measurements.